 Henceforth you are not your own; you are bought with a price.
 "Ye were not redeemed with corruptible things, as silver and gold, . . . but with the precious blood of Christ, as of a lamb without blemish and without spot."
 Through this simple act of believing God, the Holy Spirit has begotten a new life in your heart.
-You are as a child born into the family of God, and He loves you as He loves His Son.

-"A lamb without blemish and without spot."
-Now that you have given yourself to Jesus, do not draw back, do not take yourself away from Him, but day by day say, "I am Christ's; I have given myself to Him;" and ask Him to give you His Spirit, and keep you by His grace.
+You are as a child born into the family of God, and He loves you as He loves to Jesus, do not draw back, do not take yourself away from Him, but day by day say, "I am Christ's; I have given myself to Him;" and ask Him to give you His Spirit, and keep you by His grace.
 As it is by giving yourself to God, and believing Him, that you become His child, so you are to live in Him.
 The apostle says, "As ye have therefore received Christ Jesus the Lord, so walk ye in Him."